Uber prices IPO at $44-50, to raise $7.9-9B, PayPal takes $500M stake in strategic partnership – TechCrunch

 The $500 million placement is being made at the same valuation as the IPO price range, Uber said.

-“In April 2019, we entered into a stock purchase agreement with PayPal, Inc. (“PayPal”), pursuant to which PayPal will purchase $500 million of our common stock from us in a private placement at a price per share equal to the initial public offering price,” Uber notes.
+“In April 2019, we entered into a stock purchase agreement with PayPal, Inc. (‘PayPal’), pursuant to which PayPal will purchase $500 million of our common stock from us in a private placement at a price per share equal to the initial public offering price,” Uber notes.
 “The sale of the shares in the private placement is subject to certain closing conditions, including the closing of this offering and certain regulatory approvals.
 Concurrently, and subject to the closing of the private placement, we and PayPal extended our global partnership through the execution of an addendum to our existing commercial agreement.
 We and PayPal intend to explore future commercial payment collaborations, including the development of our digital wallet.”

 “This is another significant milestone on our journey to be a platform partner of choice, helping to enable global commerce by connecting the world’s leading marketplaces and payment networks,” said PayPal president and CEO Dan Schulman in a statement.
-The is the second-biggest investment ever made by PayPal since its eBay spinout.
+This is the second-biggest investment ever made by PayPal since its eBay spin-out.
 The biggest is MercadoLibre in Latin America, in which PayPal invested $750 million in March.

 In addition to the 180 million shares in the IPO, Uber notes that the underwriters have the option to purchase up to an additional 27 million shares of common stock from the selling stockholders solely to cover over-allotments, if any.

-Additionally, Uber notes that it requested the underwriters to reserve up to 5.4 billion shares — three percent of the 180 million — through a directed share program to certain qualifying Drivers in the United States.
+Additionally, Uber notes that it requested the underwriters to reserve up to 5.4 billion shares — three percent of the 180 million — through a directed share program to certain qualifying drivers in the United States.

 Bumpy and long road ahead